alexchandler100/MAT_180/gregori-ocr/README.md

 4. You now have a list of labels to be used in the pitch_classifier.ipynb for classification.

+Note: This may not be of much use as bounding boxes are required to further analyze individual notes which have been labled.

 Roadblocks and Solutions

 This is a very barebones project and more or less a proof of concept for a more complicated project that would be a serious undertaking, that would exceed the time limit and available information currently present.
 Some issues we have currently encountered that have hindered progress for this project have been: